simoc/mapyrus/docs/reference.md

 the \texttt{dataset} command.

-If JTS Topology Suite functions or a JDBC driver are used then the
-\textit{JTS Topology Suite} or JDBC JAR file must be made available to the web server by copying it into a directory that the web server includes in the Java classpath.
+If JTS Topology Suite functions or a JDBC driver are used then the _JTS Topology Suite_ or JDBC JAR file must be made available to the web server by copying it into a directory that the web server includes in the Java classpath.